mrzealot/absolem/index.md

 ## Research

 Being a researcher by trade, I can very much appreciate the need for seeing what someone has already done in order to not reinvent the wheel.
-Also, following the old saying "stealing from one source is plagiarism; stealing from many is research", I have basically patched together the best parts of what the current state of the art has to offer.
-It was an interesting observation to make that almost all the best* ergo aspects came from different places, while their combination didn't exist yet.
+Also, following the old saying "stealing from one source is plagiarism; stealing from many is research", I have basically patched together the (imho) best parts of what the current state of the art has to offer.
+It was an interesting observation to make that almost all the best<a href="#footnote-2"><sup>2</sup></a> ergo aspects came from different places, while their combination didn't exist yet.
 That's probably what lead to me deciding to design my own; had I found a board that checks all the boxes, I'd have just ordered that.
-- (I'm also secretly happy that it didn't turn out like that, because this way I got to make my own, and it was a good chance to grow... but psst, don't tell that to anyone!)
+(I'm also secretly happy that it didn't turn out like that, because this way I got to make my own, and it was a good chance to grow... but psst, don't tell that to anyone!)

--
+So with that in mind, let me just quickly walk you through the steps that lead me to "keeb enlightenment":

 ### General stuff